awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-iam-policies.md

 ## Policies to Grant or Restrict Redshift Spectrum Access<a name="spectrum-iam-policies-spectrum-only"></a>

 To grant access to an Amazon S3 bucket only using Redshift Spectrum, include a condition that allows access for the user agent `AWS Redshift/Spectrum`\.
 The following policy allows access to Amazon S3 buckets only for Redshift Spectrum\.
-It excludes other access, such as COPY and UNLOAD operations\.
+It excludes other access, such as COPY operations\.

 ```
 {